roman009/email-service.d.js/README.md

 ## Running the tests

-All the tests for backend and the API can be ran locally using the following command
+All the tests for backend and the API can be ran locally using the following command:

 - `./test_local.sh`